-Prior to his term in the U.S. Senate, Johanns was the United States Secretary of Agriculture from 2005 until 2007.
-He was twice elected Governor of Nebraska, 1999-2005, and in 2002 he chaired the Midwestern Governors Association.
-Johanns served two terms as Mayor of Lincoln, Neb., from 1991 to 1998, and he served on the Lincoln City Council from 1989 to 1991.
-He served on the Lancaster County, Nebraska - County Board of Commissioners from 1983 to 1987, including a year as chair.
-After serving as a Judicial Law Clerk for Nebraska Supreme Court Justice Hale McCown from 1974 to 1975, he practiced law with private firms in Nebraska until 1991.
+Prior to his term in the United States Senate, Johanns was the United States Secretary of Agriculture from 2005 until 2007.
+He was twice elected Governor of Nebraska (1999-2005), served two terms as Mayor of Lincoln, Nebraska (1991-1998) and, after serving as a Judicial Law Clerk for Nebraska Supreme Court Justice Hale McCown from 1974 to 1975, he practiced law with private firms in Nebraska until 1991.

 In addition to serving on the Deere & Company board, Johanns is a member of the Advisory Committee of the Agriculture Division of DowDuPont, Corteva.

-Johanns earned his B.A. from Saint Mary's University of Minnesota in Winona, Minn., and his J.D. from Creighton University School of Law in Omaha, Neb.
+Johanns earned his B.A. from Saint Mary's University of Minnesota and his J.D. from Creighton University School of Law.
 In February 2016, his Presidential nomination as a new board member of the Millennium Challenge Corporation, a bilateral United States foreign aid agency, was confirmed by the United States Senate.